Tjersland/Master_2020_Prediction_of_Psychosis_in_Parkinsons_Patients_using_Machine_learning/README.md

 #### Notebook 2 - Missing Values:
 This notebook is dependant on the csv file created in notebook 1 and the csv file "Column_types.csv" from "Necessary Folders and Files".
 This notebook has one notable option that needs to be set with a flag.
 Which missing value imputation that is used

+#### Notebook 3 - Main Preprocessing:
+This notebook is dependant on the output of notebook 2.
+This notebook has many different options which can be set by using the corresponding flags.
+The flags dictate how the data is processed for notebook 4 and 5.